AraneaDev/accountant/docs/configuration.md

 ```

 ## User
-This package supports multiple user types, through the use of a polymorphic `MorphTo` relation.
+This package supports multiple user types by the use of a polymorphic `MorphTo` relation.

 ### Prefix
 By default, the column names used are `user_id` and `user_type`.
 For a different user column prefix, change the configuration value, and update the [Ledger Migration](ledger-migration.md) accordingly.